ErnestoZarza/weather-forecasting-api/README.md

 #### Error cases

-The application controls if there are any errors.
+The application controls if there are any errors in the calls.

-Example 1: This error is because the date in the call correspond date in the past / future (more than 5 days).
+Example 1: This error is because the date in the call corresponds a date in the past / future (more than 5 days).

 ```
 curl https://weather-information-api.herokuapp.com/weather/summary/berlin/20190506/1800/